DustinOlsen/gesture-recognition/README.md

 * [Hand Gesture Recognition using Python and OpenCV - Part 1](https://gogul09.github.io/software/hand-gesture-recognition-p1)
 * [Hand Gesture Recognition using Python and OpenCV - Part 2](https://gogul09.github.io/software/hand-gesture-recognition-p2)

+---

+## To Do :

+- Add basic controls initially (like using gesture to control up/down scrolling, play pause etc)

+- Implement an easy-to-use virtual keyboard using gestures